endorlabs/github-action/README.md

       id-token: write # Required for requesting the JWT
       contents: read  # Required by actions/checkout@v3 to checkout a private repository
       pull-requests: write # Required for endorctl to write pr comments
-      issues: write        # Required for endorctl to write pr comments
     runs-on: ubuntu-latest
     steps:
       - name: Checkout Repo